TovRudyy/KapitanPOP/README.md

 KapitanPOP can read data from .row and .prv files and write it into an equivalent HDF5 file.
 For this, a little C program to parse .prv files is used.
 The resulting HDF5 file contains all the data of the original Paraver file, but in a tabular format divided in dataframes of States, Events and communications.
 The resulting HDF5 contains an equivalent version of the .row and .prv data in a more convenient way for fast I/O.

-### Metrics computation of te multiplicative POP model
+### Metrics computation of the multiplicative POP model

 KapitanPOP can generate an identic CSV file as the original modelfactors with POP metrics of te multiplicative model: